Menopause at Work

 Here is what you get:

-Each module entails a short video ( 5 – 10 min max), pdf fact sheet and a takeaway exercise to translate learning into action.
+Each module entails a short video ( 5 – 10 min max), downloadable pdf fact sheet, quizzes to reinforce learnings and a takeaway exercise to translate learning into action.

 2 x live webinars for questions, trouble shooting and to share group wisdom.